-Is recovery after chronic spinal cord injury possible?
+Is recovery from a chronic spinal cord injury possible?

 After an SCI, the microenvironment surrounding your spinal cord becomes very hostile due to inflammatory responses.

 Over time, these inflammatory responses will calm down and become less reactive.
-Your spinal cord injury will transition from an acute phase of injury to a chronic one.
+Your spinal cord injury will transition from an acute phase of recovery to a chronic one.

-This article will help you understand what to expect during the chronic phase of SCI.
-Let’s get started!
+This article will help you understand what to expect during the chronic phase of recovery from SCI.

 Understanding Chronic Spinal Cord Injury